Sim-to-Real Causal Transfer: A Metric Learning Approach to Causally-Aware Interaction Representations

 where $i$ and $j$ are the indices of two agents in the set of neighboring agents $\mathcal{A}$.
 We next describe two specific tasks that seek to enforce this property~\cref{eq:compare}, while taking into account the concrete forms of causal annotations with different granularity, as illustrated in \cref{fig:method}.

-\paragraph{Causal Contrastive Regularization.} As discussed in \cref{sec:dataset}, one simple form of causal annotations is binary labels, indicating whether or not a neighboring agent causally influences the behavior of the ego agent.
-Intuitively, the representations of paired counterfactual scenes with respect to non-causal agents should be quite different from those with respect to causal ones: the former should stay close to the factual scenes in the embedding space, whereas the latter should be rather far away.
+\textbf{Causal Contrastive Regularization.} As discussed in \cref{sec:dataset}, one simple form of causal annotations is binary labels, indicating whether or not a neighboring agent causally influences the behavior of the ego agent.
+Intuitively, the embedding of a counterfactual scenario where a non-causal agent is removed should closely resemble the embedding of the factual scenario, reflecting minimal change from the ego agent's perspective.
+In contrast, removing a causal agent should significantly alter the representation, indicating a higher impact.
 We formulate this intuition into a causal contrastive learning objective,

-where the positive (distant) example is sampled from counterfactual pairs with respect to causal agents, the negative (nearby) examples are sampled from counterfactual pairs with respect to non-causal agents, $\tau$ is a temperature hyperparameter controlling the difficulty of the contrastive task.
+where the positive (distant) example is sampled from counterfactuals with respect to causal agents, the negative (nearby) examples are sampled from counterfactual scenarios with respect to non-causal agents, and $\tau$ is a temperature hyperparameter controlling the difficulty of the contrastive task.

-\paragraph{Causal Ranking Regularization.} One downside of causal contrastive learning described above is that it inherently ignores the detailed effect of causal agents.
+\textbf{Causal Ranking Regularization.} One downside of causal contrastive learning described above is that it inherently ignores the detailed effect of causal agents.
 It tends to push the embeddings of counterfactuals equally far apart across all causal agents, regardless of the variation of causal effects, which violates the desired property stated in \cref{eq:compare}.
-To address this limitation, we further consider another variant of causal regularization using real-valued annotations to provide more dedicated supervision on the relative distance in the embedding space.
+To address this limitation, we further consider another variant of causal regularization using real-valued causal annotations to provide more dedicated supervision on the relative distance in the embedding space.
 Concretely, we first sort all agents in a scene based on their causal effect and then sample two agents with different causal effects for comparison.
 This allows us to formulate a ranking problem in a pairwise manner through a margin ranking loss,

 where $d_i$ and $d_j$ are the embedding distances with respect to two agents of different causal effects $\mathcal{E}_i < \mathcal{E}_j$, and $m$ is a small margin hyperparameter controlling the difficulty of the ranking task.